-The Circuit van Drenthe at Assen is a mecca for motorcycle racing, as important for the two-wheeled brigade as Indianapolis, Le Mans or Monaco is to those on four wheels.
+The TT Circuit Assen (or Circuit van Drenthe as it was originally known) is a mecca for motorcycle racing, as important for the two-wheeled brigade as Indianapolis, Le Mans or Monaco is to those on four wheels.
 Winning here is an achievement that racers treasure above almost all others.

 Racing in this part of Holland has a long history.
 The original Assen track was first used for the 1925 Dutch Tourist Trophy.
 The race organisers were taking advantage in a relaxation of Dutch laws, which allowed racing on closed courses for the first time.
 Held on brick-paved country roads through the villages of Borger, Schoonloo and Grolloo and organized by the Motorclub Assen en Omstreken, the first event was won Piet van Wijngaarden on a 500 cc Norton - only three other bikes were classified as finishers.